AmirShkolnik/DidYouKnow/README.md

 ![Score](doc/readme-images/shuffle2.jpg)

-Upon selecting an answer, correct responses will shine in yellow, while incorrect ones will be highlighted in red.
+Upon selecting an answer, correct responses will shine in yellow following the text "The Answer Is:", while incorrect ones will be highlighted in red.

 ![Questions and Answers](doc/readme-images/questions-and-answers.jpg)